For your loved ones in addiction recovery, the holidays can be a very testing time for their recovery.

 - Alcoholics Anonymous, Cocaine Anonymous, and Narcotics Anonymous: 12-step support groups for those recovering from substance abuse.

-- Substance Abuse and Mental Health Services Administration (SAMHSA), Virtual Recovery Resources: Find resources to support your recovery virtually.
+- SAMHSA, Virtual Recovery Resources: Find resources to support your recovery virtually.

 Free Rehab Centers aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.